-See accompanying Notes to Consolidated Financial Statements.
+nsolidated Financial Statements.

-The Securities and Exchange Commission approved the 10-for-1 Stock Split (Stock Split) of Alphaland Corporation on December 10, 2018.
+\The Securities and Exchange Commission approved the 10-for-1 Stock Split (Stock Split) of Alphaland Corporation on December 10, 2018.
 Book value per share is computed based on the total outstanding shares before the effect of stock split.
-This information is intended as additional information for management reporting purposes only.
+This information is intended as additional information for management reporting purpose only.